Hope began with a meal

 Basic and emergency care are provided to over 800 people daily as well as counsel and referral services for men, women, and youth.
 Each day Hope Mission provides over 1000 meals, and shelter for over 500 people.
 Specialized care and treatment is offered for men and women through faith-based addiction treatment programs.
 Hope Mission also facilitates an after school recreation and hot meal program for children, summer camps for inner-city children and youth and operates a year-round Youth Sports Centre.

 Hope Mission continues to reach out to the inner city community through special seasonal meals and events and personal contact.
 We operate a 24/7 Rescue Van which provides emergency care for people in need as well as an inner city community church.
 Counselors, chaplains and volunteers visit people on the street, in prisons, hospitals and other agencies.
 Furthermore, Hope Mission’s Hope Bargain Shoppe provides clients with clothing, blankets and workwear while generating revenue which directly supports our programs and services.

 In all, our desire is to provide compassionate care and offer hope to hurting, hungry and homeless people in Edmonton.

-Growing Hope is a book documenting Hope Mission’s 80 year history.
+A book called Growing Hope was written in 2010 documenting Hope Mission’s 80 year history.
 Written by Stephen Berg, Growing Hope recounts a rich tradition of passionate staff and volunteers caring for people in need.
-All proceeds from the sale of this book support the ministry of Hope Mission.
+A copy of the book can be checked out at the local library.